 If you want to go trekking, again I would strongly recommend that you download maps.me so that you are aware of where you are at all times.
 It’s also esssential to take provisions; it can be incredibly hot in the desert, even at altitude, so always have plenty of water with you.

 In terms of camping overnight, be aware that there is no wood for building a fire so you will need a cooking stove.
-Temperatures can drop to -2˚C at night, particularly if you’re at altitude so layers and a good sleeping bag are important.
+Temperatures can drop to -2˚C at night, particularly if you’re at altitude so layers, a good sleeping bag and high-quality tent are important.

 Drive out to Salar de Tara